 I used to get cramps to the point of seeing stars.
-I’m serious, you guys.
+I’m serious.
 I remember taking showers and almost blacking out because of the severity of my cramps.
 They were so intense and so painful, they would make me want to curl up and sleep, which of course I couldn’t do comfortably because the pain was too deep.
 This went on for years until I learned about Ayurveda.

-Ayurveda, which literally means the “science of life,” is yoga’s sister science.
+Ayurveda, which literally means the “knowledge of life,” is yoga’s sister science.
 It helps you live according to nature so that you can get back to your true nature.
 Your body operates on a 24-hour cycle and when you live in harmony with that cycle (and your cycle), you feel better.

 The Ayurvedic practice dinacharya—a customized daily routine that includes self-care rituals—can help you get there.
-Developing a dinacharya for my mind/body type lessened my cramps so much that they are now pretty much non-existent.
+Developing a dinacharya for my mind-body type lessened my cramps so much that they are now pretty much non-existent.

 Here are two Ayurvedic practices I do the week of my period and one practice I do the rest of the month that have helped reduce my cramps significantly.